-Chase does not have a way to get additional information online about your credit card application, but they do have a telephone number that allows you to check on the current status of your application.
+Chase does not have a way to get additional information online about your credit card application, but it has a telephone number that allows you to check the status of your application.
 Call the Chase automated telephone helpline at 888-338-2586.
 Enter your social security number at the prompt, and wait for the automated update on your Chase application status.

 Existing Chase Customers: Checking Application Status Online

 Although there is technically not an online method for checking a new credit card application status for either new Chase customers or existing Chase customers, there may be a way to get information about new credit approval prior to any official notification receipt.
 If your Chase credit card application was denied or is still pending, there is no way to get information online.

 If your account was approved, you may be able to see this through your online customer portal.
 The new credit account may show up when you login to your existing Chase credit card account or online banking account.
 Sometimes this can happen a few days before you receive a decision electronically or in the mail.

 If your application has been denied, you can call Chase’s reconsideration line and request they reconsider.
 You can even call the reconsideration line if your application status remains in the pending review status for a few days.
 By calling the reconsideration line, you may be able to get an immediate decision while on the phone.

 For Chase application reconsideration of personal cards, you can call customer service from 7 am–10 pm EST Monday through Friday, 8 am–10 pm EST Saturday, and 9 am-9 pm EST on Sunday.
 Applicants requesting reconsideration of a Chase business credit card can call their customer service number from 8 am-10 pm EST on Monday through Friday.

 Reasons for the Application Pending Review Status